 (notes on installing wasm-pack)

-Wasm-pack ships with an installer, It's presented in the form of a curl | sh script, and that always makes me a bit uncomfortable.
-It turns out that you can just grab the tarball for your architecture from their releases page and execute the wasm-pack executable shipped there (this is great).
+script, and that always makes me a bit uncomfortable.
+It turns out that you can just grab the tarball for your architecture from their releases page and execute the wasm-pack

 Without wasm-pack we need to do some stuff on our own.
 Luckily mostly of what wasm-pack is doing for simple projects is just running cargo and wasm-bindgen.